berkeley-stat243/stat243-fall-2022/syllabus.md

     including providing guidance on assignments.
 You don't want to be futilely spinning your wheels for a long time getting nowhere.
-That said, before coming to see us about a difficulty, you should try something a few different ways and define/summarize what is going wrong or where you are getting stuck.
+That said, before coming to see us about a difficulty, you should try something a few different ways and define/summarize for yourself what is going wrong or where you are getting stuck.

 ## Course websites: GitHub, Ed Discussion, GradeScope, and bCourses {#course-websites-github-piazza-gradescope-and-bcourses .unnumbered}